mykki92/CI_PP5_SOUNDCHECK/README.md

 ## Design
 ### Colours
 It was my intention to keep the colours simple in order to draw the users attention to the photographs and content posted on the site without distraction.
 I have used a simple white background with black text.
 Buttons are black with white text and turn grey when hovered over.
-The likes feature uses a dark red for the heart once the post is liked.
+The checks feature uses a dark red for the bolt icon once the post is checked.
 These colours were used throughout the pages to ensure consistent contrast and good user experience.

 ### Fonts